ILIAS-eLearning/ilias/docs/configuration/install.md

 or into the help of the program itself `php cli/setup.php help`.
 It is the tool to manage and monitor your ILIAS installation.

-If you are installing from git, it is possible that ILIAS will already require some few migration to the initial database.
+If you are installing from Git, it is possible that ILIAS will already require a few migrations to the initial database.
 Run the setup migration and follow the steps shown.
 This is also necessary whenever you update your code.

 ```shell